Wimnet/twitch_challenge/README.md

 a sliding window to measure the mean and standard deviation of both the bandwidth and latency to improve upon bandwidth and latency estimation.

+This submission won the 3rd place in the Twitch ACM MMSys 2020 Grand Challenge.
+[Announcement](https://twitter.com/acmmmsys/status/1271097399658917889)

 Submission Links:
 1. [Paper Submission](https://wimnet.ee.columbia.edu/wp-content/uploads/2020/06/stallion.pdf)
 2. [Video Submission](https://www.youtube.com/watch?v=IKVdZxZanp4)